How to Find Free RV Parking for Your RV

 Free Campsites

-Technically this next one isn’t an app but a website.
+Technically, this next one isn’t an app but a website.
 Free Campsites has been around for many years now and provides a huge collection of crowdsourced information on free (and super cheap) tent and RV campsites across the country.
-We have to admit that it isn’t the most user-friendly website, but it is a good resource, especially when other apps and websites fail to turn up any free RV parking options.
+We have to admit that it isn’t the most user-friendly website, but it is a good resource, especially when other apps and websites fail to turn up any free RV parking near me options.

 Boondockers Welcome and Harvest Hosts

-In the case of Harvest Hosts, these sites tend to be on farms or at wineries, or even museums.
+In the case of Harvest Hosts, these sites tend to be on farms or at wineries or even museums.
 Boondockers Welcome features the driveways and land of individuals.
 In both cases, sites may or may not include any kind of amenities, and hosts may choose to charge for amenity usage.

-Free RV Parking 101
+Planning Tips for Free RV Parking

-By now you’re probably thinking that free camping sounds pretty great.
+By now, you’re probably thinking that free camping sounds pretty great.
 However, there are some things you should know before jumping in.
 Below are some of our favorite dry camping and boondocking tips and tricks.

 Remember Your Manners

 While you won’t usually have neighbors while boondocking, there is a chance that you might.
 You will also probably have neighbors when you stop in parking lots for quick overnights.
-Therefore, it is always important to remember your manners by keeping your volume down, avoiding running the generator at night, and generally being kind and respectful.
+It is always important to remember your manners by keeping your volume down, avoiding running the generator at night, and generally being kind and respectful.

 Leave No Trace

-This tip actually goes along with the tips about manners above.
+This tip actually goes along with the tip about manners above.
 However, it is important enough to get its own spot on the list.
 Always, always remember to clean up after yourself after camping.
 No trash or items should ever be left behind, and free camp spots certainly shouldn’t be used for RV storage.

 Carry Plenty of Supplies